jacktgriffiths/keepAwake/README.md

-# keepAwake
+# Keep Awake
-Simple Python script to stop the screen from sleeping
+Simple Python script to stop the screen from sleeping by moving the mouse.

+# Version
+0.1 - Initial commit